farkon00/coloring/README.md

 ```

 Use `setCursor(x, y)` to set the cursor position on the screen.
 Currently this really only works in terms of Y position.
+And doesnt really work on windows, only unix.

 ```python
 color.setCursor(10, 10)